deim0s/DS3-SaveBackupTool/README.md

 delay=5

 # DO NOT CHANGE
-# Tell the program the last backup that was created
+# Tells the program the last backup that was created
 # If last_backup=6 then AAA_006.zzz was the most recent backup
 last_backup=0
 ```